 Alternative:

-The term “shadow account” means a notional account consisting of premium and interest credits and and expense charges, that is used secondary guarantee.
+The term “shadow account” means a notional account, typically consisting of premium and interest credits and cost of insurance and expense charges, that is associated with certain types of universal life policies and is used in conjunction with a secondary guarantee.

 REASONING:

-Indexed Universal Life Insurance Policy - To be consistent with the fact that UL and Variable Life are defined terms in the Valuation Manual
+Indexed Universal Life Insurance Policy - To be consistent with the fact that UL and Variable Life are defined terms in the Valuation Manual.
+Also consistency with Model 585.

 Shadow Account – To reduce any ambiguity surrounding secondary guarantees.